Mount Penang Juvenile Justice Centre: Kariong High School (2008)

-In 2008 approval was given for construction of a new Kariong High School and landscaping in the parkland's south, facing the Pacific Highway.
+In 2008, approval was given for construction of a new Kariong High School and landscaping in the parkland's south, facing the Pacific Highway.
 With approval for the high school on the former Events Park site, the Festival Development Corporation needed to re-establish the events function elsewhere on the site.
-In 2009 approval was given for two event park stages proposed (1) for the 2009 Flora Festival in September; (2) for a permanent events park layout further north and inside the Parklands site, away from the highway.
+In 2009, approval was given for two event park stages proposed (1) for the 2009 Flora Festival in September; (2) for a permanent events park layout further north and inside the Parklands site, away from the highway.

 Mount Penang Event Park

 Central Coast Region Development Corporation (CCRDC) owns the Mount Penang Parklands and is charged with securing ongoing management of public open spaces and community facilities at Mt.
 Penang, protecting and enhancing the broad Mt.
 Penang Parkland precinct including its remnant bushland and habitat areas.
 CCRDC gained a $45,000 grant from the NSW Government, through the Destination NSW 2011/12 "Regional Tourism Product Development Program" to electrify the Mount Penang Event Park.

-The total infrastructure project cost $61,000 and will enable new business opportunities, support and enhance regional tourism.
+The infrastructure project cost $61,000 and will enable new business opportunities, support and enhance regional tourism.
 Installation of permanent electrical services was effected between March and September 2013.
 The Corporation expects to attract a variety of new major events, and provide enhanced services to existing event organisers.
 Capable of accommodating up to 25,000 people, the Mount Penang Event Park is a prime location for events on the Central Coast.